ARTariqDev/Nexus/README.md

 # Instructions
+- To view the website, click the link in the About section of this repository
 - Clone the repository or download all files as a zip
 - navigate to the root directory and run "npm install" in the terminal
 - run "npm run dev" to view the app

 # Nexus-Learn
 - Nexus-Learn is an app that compiles and organizes resources topic-wise for A-level subjects